AdminUI/biscotto/README.md

 ### Custom message

-You can also customize the message and the link for the cookie popup inside the config files.
+You can also customise the message and the link for the cookie popup inside the config files.

 ## Notice

 The legislation is pretty very vague on how to display the warning, which texts are necessary, and what options you need to provide.
 This package will go a long way towards compliance, but if you want to be 100% sure that your website is ok, you should consult a legal expert.